spetlr-org/spetlr/docs/configuration/README.md

     ...
 ```

-### Configuration Objects
+### IntelliSense support

 It is possible to skip the use of yaml or sql files and to set all the
 configurations using the API command `.register()` or `.define()`.
-Both of these return a smart `ConfigObject` which can be used in the following ways
+Both of these return a string key which can be used in the following ways
 ```python
 from spetlr import Configurator, delta c = Configurator()